You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 Go to your website and make sure that your contact page and your footer both list your business NAP, and that this information matches the information listed on your Google Business Profile.

-We also recommend adding your business NAP on the footer of every page of your website.
+We also recommend adding your business NAP in the footer of every page of your website.

 Other Business Directory Listings